frsfx/infra-utils/aws/README.md

 ```

-## update_other_tag.py
+## update_costcenter_tag.py

-Set the value of CostCenterOther for a specified EC2 instance, including related resources in the same cloudformation stack
+Set the value of CostCenter and/or CostCenterOther for a specified resource,
+including related resources in the same cloudformation stack and/or service
-and/or service catalog product.
-This is useful for fixing typos when launching a service catalog product or for migrating a
+catalog product.
+The specified resource can be either an EC2 instance-id, or an
+arbitrary ARN.

+The CostCenterOther tag should only have a value when the CostCenter tag is
+"Other / 000001", but we are unable to enforce this in service catalog.
+And so
-cloudformation stack from one cost center to another.
-The CostCenterOther tag will only be updated if the CostCenter tag is
+the CostCenterOther tag will only be updated if the CostCenter tag on the
-"Other / 000001" and the new value for CostCenterOther is valid.
+specified resource starts with "Other", otherwise the CostCenter tag will be
+updated and the CostCenterOther tag will be removed if present.

+In addition to being useful for correcting service catalog tags, this script is
+also useful for migrating existing cloudformation stacks from one cost center to
+another.

 ### Dependencies